 The aim of this course is to show you how to calculate the taxable trading profits of your university.
 It will review what is exempt and then focus on calculating non-primary purpose (NPP) trading profit or loss.
-Before undertaking this course you should complete the Introduction to Corporation Tax course (three modules) as this course relies heavily on knowledge from that course, particularly Module 2: The Exemptions.

 This course will introduce the role of the Finance function in HE, what Finance do and why.
 The course will explore financial rules and regulations, financial reporting standards and financial sustainability.
 The module then moves on to financial information in HE, starting with the annual finance cycle, then to onto to financial statements and internal financial management.